satellytes/satellytes.com/blog-posts/the-modern-code-reviewer-2021.md

 ## **Lack of empathy**

 - You don't **feel other people's pain** when waiting for a PR review.
-Instead, you focus on your work, create your PR, and expecting people to jump in the review right away.
+Instead, you focus on your work, create your PR, and expect people to jump in the review right away.
 - There are plenty of PRs open.
 Unfortunately, you have your own set of urgent code changes.
 That means you must create yet another PR instead of participating in the review to clear the review jam.
 In addition, you explicitly ask people to review your PR to move to the front of the queue.
 Otherwise, your PR will lay around for days.
 Instead of solving or discussing the problem with the team, you are **selfish and unfair** to your colleagues by trying to get your stuff covered while ignoring the rest.
 - The last time you reviewed a PR you debated and argued with the reviewee.
 That's why you don't feel comfortable providing another review.